AanZee/conventions/general/README.md

 ## Use tabs instead of spaces
 Use tabs instead of spaces when possible in your language.
 Everyone can use different tab widths in there own editor.

+## Never limit comment lines to X characters
+- Some guidelines advice to limit lines to 80 characters for readability.
+Don't do this.
+- Line breaks have or should have semantic value.
+- Manually limiting line length adds unnecessary extra time for editing comments.
+- Set your editor to wrap lines instead.

 ## Don't use author comments
 Persons will be switching projects, clients and jobs.
 You can better use GIT, humans.txt or a README file.